Description

 Instructions

-2. Add the gelatin leaves for the filling to a small bowl with cold water and let soak for 5-7 minutes.
-Add about half of the coconut milk to a pot and heat up slowly on the stove – mix the rest with 5.3 oz.
+2. Add the gelatin leaves for the filling to a small bowl with cold water and let them soak for 5-7 minutes.
+Add about half of the coconut milk to a pot and heat it up slowly on the stove – mix the rest with 5.3 oz.
 (150g) of pureed mango and the coconut yogurt in a bowl.
-As soon as the coconut milk is hot (but not boiling!) remove the pot from the heat, squeeze the gelatin leaves a bit to remove excess water, and add to the pot – mix until the gelatin has dissolved completely.
+As soon as the coconut milk is hot (but not boiling!) remove the pot from the heat, squeeze the gelatin leaves a bit to remove excess water, and add them to the pot – mix until the gelatin has dissolved completely.
 Add the coconut-mango mix to the pot and stir to combine.
-Let cool down for about 10 minutes, then pour into the prepared baking tin and place in the fridge for about 3 hours to firm up.
+Let it cool down for about 10 minutes, then pour it into the prepared baking tin and place it in the fridge for about 3 hours to firm up.

-3. For the mango layer add the gelatin leaves to a small bowl with cold water and let soak for 5-7 minutes.
-Add the remaining mango puree (10.6 oz./300g) to a pot and heat up on the stove (do not let it boil!).
+3. For the mango layer add the gelatin leaves to a small bowl with cold water and let them soak for 5-7 minutes.
+Add the remaining mango puree (10.6 oz./300g) to a pot and heat it up on the stove (do not let it boil!).
 Remove from the heat, squeeze the gelatin leaves a bit, and add to the pot – mix until dissolved and mixed well with the puree.
-Let cool down for 5 minutes, then pour on top of the cake and smooth out the top if necessary.
+Let it cool down for 5 minutes, then pour it on top of the cake and smooth out the top if necessary.
 Place in the fridge for at least 3 hours or overnight.

 4. Cut the mango for the decoration into small dices.
-Take the cake out of the fridge, remove from the tin and place on a serving plate.
+Take the cake out of the fridge, remove it from the tin and place it on a serving plate.
 Decorate with the mango dices, some coconut chips, and fresh mint leaves.
 Serve cooled.

 Notes